-A leaking toilet includes internal toilet leak and external toilet leak.
+A leaking toilet includes internal toilet leaks and external toilet leaks.
 They are common problems that occur in the bathroom, but it is easier to repair a leaking toilet than you think.
 Learn how to fix a leaking toilet from this guide to diagnose and fix the issue by yourself easily.

 Step 1: Inspect the fill valve and float.

 1. Open the tank lid and take a look inside the tank.
 If the water level rises above the overflow tube, the problem may be with the float or the fill valve.

 2. To check the fill valve, flush the toilet and gently lift the float arm until you hear the water stop.
 If the water doesn’t stop, the problem is caused by the fill valve.
 If the water stops, the problem may be with the float.